See See Rider: Background

 "See See Rider" is a traditional song that may have originated on the black vaudeville circuit.
 It is similar to "Poor Boy Blues" as performed by Ramblin' Thomas.
-Jelly Roll Morton recollected hearing the song as a young boy some time after 1901 in New Orleans, Louisiana, when he performed with a spiritual quartet that played at funerals.
+Jelly Roll Morton recalled hearing the song as a young boy sometime after 1901 in New Orleans, Louisiana, when he performed with a spiritual quartet that played at funerals.
 Older band members played "See See Rider" during get-togethers with their "sweet mamas" or as Morton called them "fifth-class whores".

 Big Bill Broonzy claimed that "when he was about 9 or 10—that is, around 1908, in the Delta (Jefferson County, Arkansas)—he learned to play the blues from an itinerant songster named "See See Rider", "a former slave, who played a one-string fiddle ... one of the first singers of what would later be called the blues."
-Lead Belly and Blind Lemon Jefferson performed the song in Dallas-Fort Worth, Texas area between 1912 and 1917.
+Lead Belly and Blind Lemon Jefferson performed the song in the Dallas-Fort Worth, Texas area between 1912 and 1917.

 The song is possibly connected to the Shelton Brooks composition "I Wonder Where My Easy Rider's Gone" (1913) that was inspired by the mysterious 1907 disappearance of the 28-year-old jockey Jimmy Lee, "The Black Demon", a well-known black rider who won every race on the card at Churchill Downs.

 Composition

-Ma Rainey's rendition of "See See Rider" is based on a traditional folk 12-bar blues, such as the rendition by Lead Belly in which the lyrics follows the traditional repetition of the first line of the stanza structure (AAB).
-Ma Rainey's rendition opens with the three couplet introduction credited to Lena Arant that explains why the songstress is blue.
+Ma Rainey's rendition of "See See Rider" is based on a traditional folk 12-bar blues, such as the rendition by Lead Belly in which the lyrics follow the traditional repetition of the first line of the stanza structure (AAB).
+Ma Rainey's rendition opens with the three couplet introduction credited to Lena Arant that explains why the singer is blue.
 The following lines are adapted in the less typical repetition of the second line of the stanza (ABB) pattern.

 Gates Thomas collected a version of "C.C.
 Rider" in the 1920s in south Texas.
-It repeated the second line of the stanza (ABB) rather than the first (AAB) that is more common in blues.
+It repeated the second line of the stanza (ABB) rather than the first (AAB) which is more common in blues.
 Folklorists recorded regional variations in stanza patterns such as ABB and ABA in Texas versus AB in New Orleans.